ethereum/cryptography-research-website/README.md

 ### Getting Started

 This project uses pnpm—run `corepack enable` to enable it.
 The canonical Node version is specified in `.nvmrc`.
+Run `pnpm fetch` to pull team work data from GitHub (runs automatically during build, but not dev).

 First, run the development server: